Vernon Hill (sculptor): Early life

-Vernon Hill was born in 1887 in Halifax, Yorkshire.
+Vernon Hill was born in 1887 in Halifax, West Riding of Yorkshire.
 He began formal training in print-making at an early age; at the age 13 he was apprenticed to a lithographer.
 In about 1908, at the age of 21, Hill moved to London and took up poster illustration, working under John Hassall, a poster designer and illustrator.

 From 1909 to 1914 Hill received commissions for work as an illustrator on various projects.
 He created Art Nouveau illustrations for an Arcadian Calendar for 1910 in 1909, Stephen Phillips' The New Inferno in 1911 and for Richard Pearse Chope's Ballads Weird and Wonderful the following year.
-In 1912 one of his works was exhibited at the Royal Academy.
+In 1912 one of his works was exhibited at the Royal Academy of Arts.
 His etchings were described by Campbell Fine Art as follows:

 The distinctive allegorical etchings of Vernon Hill are all now scarce.
 His highly evocative work appears to have evolved entirely independently from the trends of his time, although overtones of the mysticism which so influenced Frederick Carter and Austin Osman Spare can be traced in some of his works.

-Richard Pearse Chope commissioned Hill to create a series of designs for Roof Bosses at St. Nectan church, Stoke, Hartland c.1912.
-The bosses are in three sets; two sets are of plants and trees of which the first letter of each spell out the names of Chope's brothers (Dennis & Abbot Chope).
-The third set are of biblical associations.
-Hill is thought to have sculpted these bosses although some indicate they were done by Messers Reads of Exeter.
+Chope commissioned Hill to create a series of designs for roof bosses at St Nectan's Church, Hartland in about 1912.
+The bosses are in three sets: two sets are of plants and trees, of which the first letter of each spell out the names of Chope's brothers (Dennis and Abbot).
+The third set are of biblical figures.
+Hill is thought to have sculpted these bosses, although some indicate they were created by Reads of Exeter.